Falls

 • Taking more than four medications

-• Other medications such as sleeping tablets and anti-depressants
+• Medications such as sleeping tablets and anti-depressants

 • Drugs that can cause lowering of blood pressure